jeisenstat93/jeisenstat93.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Engaged sociology and data witchcraft for a just and liberated world
+subtitle: Engaged sociology and data librarianship for a just and liberated world

 profile:
   align: right